skipfire/genmon-addon/README.md

 # genmon-addon
+## Switching to the HAT from custom cabling?
+If you are switching to the HAT from custom cabling that used the GPIO UART pins, you don't need to do anything.
+The HAT uses those same pins so it all looks the same to the Pi.

 ## Following the full script
 Install Raspberry Pi OS on a micro-SD card per the details in [Setup/Imager.md](Setup/Imager.md), the username is important, many of the script rely upon that specific username.
 A different username can be used, but many scripts and the services will need to be reconfigured to work.
 Once the Pi boots, open a terminal console and run the following commands.
 ```